Ashustar/repository/tasmoadmin/DOCS.md

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS) on the web interface of TasmoAdmin Panel.
+Enables/Disables SSL (HTTPS) on the web interface of IPRO ADMIN Panel.
 Set it `true` to enable it, `false` otherwise.

 **Note** Tasmota does not support OTA via SSL